larissakoliveira/webhook-api-contentful-bees/README.md

 - **Vercel serverless functions** (for production deployment)
 - **Nodemailer** for sending emails
 - **Contentful** as a CMS for product management
+- **Ngrok** to expose your local development server to the internet to test the webhook locally

 ## Getting Started